CHuber42/InternTools/README.md

 ## Description

-_This is GrantUs Fundings website where user's will be able to find grant proposals & track their progress towards completeing grant proposals & aachieveing funding._
+_This is GrantUs Fundings website where user's will be able to find grant proposals & track their progress towards completeing proposals & achieveing funding._

 ## Setup